dancinllama/sfdx-template/README.md

 ## Recommended Visual Studio Code Extensions

-Below are a few of the extensions Demand Chain recommends for use with Visual Studio Code.
+Below are a few of my favorite extensions for Visual Studio Code.
 These extensions can be installed via the market place within VS Code.

 -   Salesforce Extension Pack (of course!)
 -   Salesforce Documenter (for adding documentation headers to Apex classes, triggers, LWCs, etc.)